| One of the little-known secrets of history is the immense contribution of Chinese society,

 Zhou Dynasty |

-Taoism.
 Laozi and Zhuangzi lived around this period.
 Internal alchemy, meditation, and breathing techniques developed.
-6th century BC Row cultivation of crops and intensive hoeing -
+6th century BCE Row cultivation of crops and intensive hoeing -

-2200 years later in Western civilization 5th century BC Spouting bowls and standing waves experimentation.
-4th century BC The trace efficient horse harness -
+2200 years later in Western civilization 5th century BCE Spouting bowls and standing waves experimentation.
+4th century BCE The trace efficient horse harness -

 500 years later in Western civilization |